The law affects everything in our lives ….. and it does so in death as well.

-As mentioned, the first step after your death and before anybody can deal with your assets, is that the Executor must report the death to the Master.
-It must be reported within 14 days after date of death.
+As mentioned, the first step after your death and before anybody can deal with your assets is that the Executor must report the death to the Master.
+It must be reported within 14 days after the date of death.
 Once the matter has been reported, the Master will appoint an Executor.

-It is very important that you make provision for your loved ones to have cash available upon your death, because normally your bank accounts are “frozen” by the bank when you die.
+It is very important that you make provision for your loved ones to have cash available upon your death because normally your bank accounts are “frozen” by the bank when you die.
 The bank can receive monies into your account but cannot pay monies out.
 Once the Executor has been appointed, he/she must open a new bank account in the name of “Estate Late Mr X”.
 This is because once we die, that which we leave behind is called our “estate”.
 Once the new bank account is opened, the Executor will close all your bank accounts and have the monies transferred to the new “Estate Late Mr X” bank account.
 These monies will stay there until the Master has approved the paying out of monies.

-For the very immediate and until the Executor has been appointed and a new bank account opened, there may be cash flow problems for your family if you have not made other provision for it.
+For the very immediate and until the Executor has been appointed and a new bank account opened, there may be cash flow problems for your family if you have not made other provisions for it.
 (Registered a Trust for example, or taken out a policy that pays out cash to your family upon death).
 Depending, it can take up to three months before the Master appoints an Executor so this can cause a serious problem for your family.

 This is an account drafted by the Executor.
 This account shows exactly what the Executor has done with the assets of the deceased person.
 There is more than one Liquidation and Distribution Account.
-These accounts must be approved by the Master before the Executor can pay out monies (except for maintenance as set out in the previous paragraph).
-This again is just a check in place to make sure that the assets of the deceased are dealt with in a legal and correct manner and according to his/her wishes if there were a will.
+These accounts must be approved by the Master before the Executor can payout monies (except for maintenance as set out in the previous paragraph).
+This again is just a check-in place to make sure that the assets of the deceased are dealt with in a legal and correct manner and according to his/her wishes if there were a will.